noahpsutka/Machine-Learning/README.md

 ## Machine Learning Approaches

-* What is your baseline evaluation setup?
-Why?

-    We will test different models and log any improvement with each.
+* We will test different models and log any improvement with each.
 We have already seen marked improvement by using different techniques, such as random oversampling.

-* Describe the ML methods that you consider using and what is the reason for their choice?
-   * What is the family of machine learning algorithms you are using and why?

-    We will be using classification algorithms, because our target is a binary classification.
+* We will be using classification algorithms, because our target is a binary classification.
 We plan on trying logistic regression, support vector machines, decision trees, and K-nearest neighbors algorithms.

 * We used the PHL Exoplanet Catalog.
 Features used are: